AlexSobral01/Pokedex/README.md

 This project was developed using Next.js, fetching data directly from the PokéAPI to create a fun and interactive way to search and view Pokémon.

 ## 🚀 Features
-🔍 Dynamic search that filters Pokémon as you type

 📋 Listing of the first 100 Pokémon with images and names